Mohsnmonji/mohsnmonji.github.io/_pages/about.md

 ---

 About Me
 ======
-I am a PhD Candidate in Sociology at Concordia University researching the social determinants of mental health and disparities in mental health outcomes, particularly psychological distress, anxiety, and depression in Canada.
+I am a PhD Candidate in Sociology at Concordia University researching the social determinants of mental health and disparities in mental health outcomes, particularly psychological distress, anxiety, and depression.
 In my PhD, I  use statistical and machine learning modeling to analyze such disparities and recommend evidence-based policies for better mental health outcomes.

 Research Interests
 ======